COLTRAM/node-xml2js/README.md

 will be ignored in the JSON key names.
 For example for XML node `<ns:a>hello</ns:a>` will be converted in `{a: "hello"}` instead of `{'ns:a': "hello"}`.

-Thx for Marek Kubica for the greate work.
+Thx to [Marek Kubica](https://github.com/Leonidas-from-XIV) for the greate work.

 Below is the original node-xml2js documentation.